-This report describes the results of the 2016 Stage 1-2 Archaeological Assessment of 6385 County Road 13, Part of Lot 13 and 14, Concession 5 (Geographic Township of Tosorontio, County of Simcoe) Everett, conducted by AMICK Consultants Limited.
-This study was conducted under Professional Archaeologist License #P1024 issued to Sarah MacKinnon by the Minister of Tourism, Culture and Sport for the Province of Ontario.
-This assessment was undertaken as a requirement under the Planning Act (RSO 1990b) and the Provincial Policy Statement (2014) in order to support a Draft Plan of Subdivision application and companion Zoning By-law Amendment application as part of the pre-submission process.
+This report describes the results of the 2018-2019 Stage 1-2 Archaeological Assessment of Part of Lot 11 and Part of Lot 12, Concession 5 (Geographic Township of Tosorontio), Township of Adjala-Tosorontio, County of Simcoe, conducted by AMICK Consultants Limited.
+This study was conducted under Professional Archaeologist License #P058 issued to Michael Henry by the Minister of Tourism, Culture and Sport for the Province of Ontario.
+This assessment was undertaken as a requirement under the Planning Act (RSO 1990) and the Provincial Policy Statement (2014) in order to support a Draft Plan of Subdivision, Sanitary Plan, Official Plan Amendment and a Zoning By-law Amendment application as part of the submission process.
 Within the land use planning and development context, Ontario Regulation 544/06 under the Planning Act (1990b) requires an evaluation of archaeological potential and, where applicable, an archaeological assessment report completed by an archaeologist licensed by the Ministry of Tourism, Culture and Sport (MTCS).
 Policy 2.6 of the Provincial Policy Statement (PPS 2014) addresses archaeological resources.
 All work was conducted in conformity with Ontario Ministry of Tourism and Culture (MTC) Standards and Guidelines for Consultant Archaeologists (MTC 2011), the Ontario Heritage Act (RSO 1990a).

 AMICK Consultants Limited was engaged by the proponent to undertake a Stage 1-2 Archaeological Assessment of lands potentially affected by the proposed undertaking and was granted permission to carry out archaeological fieldwork.
-The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment on 12, 18, 19 May, 13, 20, 30 September, and 13, 14, 20 October, 2016, consisting of high-intensity test pit survey at an interval of five (5) metres between individual test pits, test pit survey at an interval of two-and-a half (2.5) metres between individual test pits where required, high intensity pedestrian survey at an interval of five (5) metres between individual transects, pedestrian survey at an interval of two-and-a half (2.5) metres between individual transects where deemed appropriate, and pedestrian survey at an interval of one (1) metre between individual transects as required.
+The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment high intensity test pit methodology at a five-metre interval between individual test pits and by test pit survey at a ten metre interval to confirm disturbance on 18-19 July 2018 and 30 July 2019.
 All records, documentation, field notes, photographs and artifacts (as applicable) related to the conduct and findings of these investigations are held at the Lakelands District corporate offices of AMICK Consultants Limited until such time that they can be transferred to an agency or institution approved by the Ontario Ministry of Tourism, Culture and Sport (MTCS) on behalf of the government and citizens of Ontario.